-Having selected your donor, there is about 6 weeks to wait.
+Having selected your donor, there is about a 6-8 week wait.
 During that time, the donor is stimulated with medication to prepare her for egg retrieval.

 Eggs are retrieved from a donor by means of vaginal ultrasound guided aspiration of ovarian follicles.
 All of the retrieved eggs are inseminated with the sperm brought from Ireland by a member of the Sims IVF medical staff.
 If fertilisation takes place, the eggs (zygotes) are cryopreserved.
 You will then receive a call from a co-ordinator to inform you how many zygotes have been frozen.

 The zygotes are brought to Sims IVF in Dublin to be thawed and grown for between 4 and 5 days after which the embryo(s) are either placed into the uterus of the female recipient or they are cryopreserved for your future use, or both.